 We connect and support people in building and sustaining vibrant communities through participatory dance, music, and song traditions that have roots in English and North American culture.

 New and Noteworthy

 CDSS is pleased to support "Songs that Speak," a monthly YouTube series by Saro Lynch-Thomason.
 Learn about the history, folklore, and modern-day relevance of traditional songs, and sing along as Saro teaches each song through sing-and-repeat.
-Saro's latest offering is "Mother Shipton."
+Saro's latest offering is "The Cherry Tree Carol."

-The video, slides, and transcript for our most recent Web Chat are now available.
-We heard latest news from a public health professional, as well as experiences from two organizers whose groups have resumed in-person events.
+The video, slides, and full transcript for our most recent Web Chat are now available.
+We generated lots of ideas for keeping communities engaged during the coming winter months, and heard current news and perspectives from a public health professor, Dr. Kimbi Hagen.
 Email us with questions.